Appfire announced its launch of the Appfire Cloud Advantage Alliance.

 MYTH 5: Operational teams can become redundant

 The argument still finds its place among many that the elimination of bottlenecks between the Development and Operations teams can lead to the reduction of staff and budget.
 However, this is farther from the truth.
 DevOps includes the review of tools, techniques, and practices to improve personal interactions, optimize the workflow, and deliver value to the end-customers.
-In doing so, it prescribes strict implementation of a DevOps testing strategy.
+In doing so, it prescribes strict implementation of a DevOps testing strategy(link is external).
 It envisages a unified team right from the ideation stage to the final delivery of products or services.
 DevOps is about transforming the processes, employees’ approach, and the quality of deliverables to help the organization remain competitive.

 Conclusion